kexiZeroing/kexiZeroing.github.io/src/posts/understand-npm-concepts.md

 - One convention that you may have seen is using a prefix and a colon to group scripts, for example `build:dev` and `build:prod`.
 This can be helpful to create groups of scripts that are easier to identify by their prefixes.
 - [shx](https://github.com/shelljs/shx) is a wrapper around ShellJS Unix commands, providing an easy solution for simple Unix-like, cross-platform commands in npm package scripts.
 ShellJS is a portable (Windows/Linux/macOS) implementation of Unix shell commands on top of the Node.js API. `shx` is good for writing one-off commands in npm package scripts (e.g. `"clean": "shx rm -rf out/"`).
 Run `npm install shx --save-dev` to install it, and run command in either a Unix or Windows command line.

----

-Despite 'npm scripts' high usage they are not particularly well optimized.
+Despite "npm scripts" high usage they are not particularly well optimized.
 1. By running `cat $(which npm)`, you will find npm CLI is a standard JavaScript file.
 The only special thing is the first line `#!/usr/bin/env node` which tells your shell the current file can be executed with `node`.
 2. Because it's just a js file, we can rely on all the usual ways to generate a profile.
 My favorite one is node’s `--cpu-prof` argument.
 Combine that knowledge together and we can generate a profile from an npm script via `node --cpu-prof $(which npm) run myscript`.
 Loading that profile into [speedscope](https://www.speedscope.app) reveals quite a bit about how npm is structured.
 The majority of time is spent on loading all the modules that compose the npm cli.
 The time of the script that we’re running pales in comparison.